britecharts/britecharts/src/doc/how-to-guides/how-to-index.md

 # How-To Guides
-Britecharts' how-to guides provides step by step processes to perform typical tasks with the library.
+The Britecharts how-to guides provide step by step instructions on how to accomplish standardized tasks for the library.

 We have how to guides for different kinds of users:
 * [User How-To Guides][userHowTo]